 Letters of Recommendation

-Your letters of recommendation can speak to both your motivation and your metrics.
-Make sure that you provide your recommenders with any information they’ll need to write a strong letter specific to your unique story and interests.
-This may include:
+Recommendation letters are valued by graduate schools since these letters can speak to both your motivation and your metrics.
+Focus on what you can do to make it easy for your recommender to write a tailored letter that strengthens your application.
+Make sure that you provide your recommenders with any information they will need to write a strong letter specific to your unique story and interests.

 - Your application deadlines